Lisa Lines: Research

 Lines has criticised the current climate of Australian universities as overcommercialised, apathetic towards student needs, enabling of a monopolised textbook industry and overpriced textbooks, and unwilling to admit or confront the rising issue of ghostwriting for university students.
 Lines has also highlighted the under-representation of women in senior levels of academia.

-Court case
+Court cases and pending criminal charges

 Lines served as a witness in the attempted murder trial of her ex-partner, Mr Jonathon Hawtin (R v Hawtin in the Supreme Court of South Australia).
 The trial followed an incident in October 2017, in which Mr Hawtin allegedly attempted to murder Mr Bruckner, with both being severely injured.
 Hawtin was acquitted by a jury in September 2019.

+On 15 November 2023, South Australian Police released a statement advising that a 43-year-old woman, who was later confirmed to be Lines, was arrested by local Police in Palau on behalf of South Australia Police Major Crime Investigation Branch to face charges in South Australia of two counts of attempted murder and two counts of conspiracy to murder involving the October 2017 incident in which Mr Hawtin was rendered a quadriplegic.
+A 36-year-old Brisbane man was also arrested in Brisbane to appear in the Brisbane Magistrates Court on 16 November 2023 in relation to conspiracy to murder related offences.
+This man was later named as Zachariah Josef Bruckner.